RejsRejsRejs » Destinations » Asia » South Korea » Seoul: An Insider Guide to the Heart of South Korea

 • The amusement park Lotte World - it is the world's largest indoor amusement park

-• The food culture in Seoul, South Korea is amazing and an experience in itself
+• The food culture in Seoul and in South Korea is amazing and an experience in itself

 Did you know: Here are the top 7 best nature destinations in Asia according to Booking.com's millions of users